 - Watch the tides: Most of the beaches in Uluwatu are best enjoyed at mid-tide when more sand is exposed while the water is still deep enough to swim.
 At low tide, you have to walk across the reef to get to the water.
 So check tide schedules before you go.

-- Wear proper footwear: Some beaches in Uluwatu are accessible via steps or rocky paths, so wear hiking sandals or shoes suitable for walking on uneven surfaces if you’re not a pro flip-flop wearer like myself.
+- Wear proper footwear: Some beaches in Uluwatu are accessible via steps or rocky paths, so wear hiking sandals or shoes suitable for walking on uneven surfaces if you’re not a pro flip-flop wearer like me.

 - Stay hydrated: Bring plenty of water to stay hydrated in the tropical heat, especially if you plan to spend the whole day at the beach.
 To avoid adding to the plastic waste issue, bring a filtered water bottle.